Create Multiple Sources of Income

 5. Private deals

-You need to be financially literate and savvy about the way the world works in order to evaluate such deals.
+These include partnerships in new business projects, equity stakes in an existing concern, participating in the launch of a venture capital fund and so on.
+You need to be financially savvy in order to evaluate such deals.
 While some deals can return thousands of percent on your investment, you could also lose every cent.
 Trust in your partners is an important factor here.
-A sensible maxim to use is: when in doubt, don’t.
+A sensible maxim is: when in doubt, don’t.

 6. Intellectual property

 The best thing about generating income from your ideas is that ideas are free.
-They only require an investment of your effort.
+They only require an investment of effort.
 The downside is that an idea itself has no value unless people want to buy it.
 So you have to get good at marketing your ideas, or find a niche where there is a ready demand and fill it.

 Leave a Reply